kontena/kontena/docs/using-kontena/authentication.md

 ```
 $ docker exec -t kontena-server-api rake kontena:reset_admin
-Local administrator account has been reset.
+Internal administrator account has been reset.

 To authenticate your kontena-cli use this command:
 kontena master login --code <auth_code> <master_url>
 ```

-Now you can authenticate from the CLI as the Master's local administrator by using the given command line.
+Now you can authenticate from the CLI as the Kontena Master internal administrator by using the given command line.
 Exit the master ssh and enter the command:

 ```
 $ kontena master login --code <auth_code> <master_url>